PlayForm/WebSite/Source/Content/en/terms-of-service.md

 purchasing a Subscription.

-At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or Playform ltd. cancels it.
-You may cancel your Subscription renewal either through your online account management page or by contacting Playform ltd. customer support team.
+At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or PlayForm ltd. cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting PlayForm ltd. customer support team.

 A valid payment method, including credit card or PayPal, is required to process the payment for your subscription.
-You shall provide Playform ltd. with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
-By submitting such payment information, you automatically authorize Playform ltd. to charge all Subscription fees incurred through your account to any such payment instruments.
+You shall provide PlayForm ltd. with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
+By submitting such payment information, you automatically authorize PlayForm ltd. to charge all Subscription fees incurred through your account to any such payment instruments.

-Should automatic billing fail to occur for any reason, Playform ltd. will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.
+Should automatic billing fail to occur for any reason, PlayForm ltd. will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 ## Free Trial

-Playform ltd. may, at its sole discretion, offer a Subscription with a free trial for a limited period of time (“**Free Trial**”).
+PlayForm ltd. may, at its sole discretion, offer a Subscription with a free trial for a limited period of time (“**Free Trial**”).

 You may be required to enter your billing information in order to sign up for Free Trial.

-If you do enter your billing information when signing up for Free Trial, you will not be charged by Playform ltd. until Free Trial has expired.
+If you do enter your billing information when signing up for Free Trial, you will not be charged by PlayForm ltd. until Free Trial has expired.
 On the last day of Free Trial period, unless you cancelled your Subscription, you will be automatically charged the applicable Subscription fees for the type of Subscription you have selected.

-At any time and without notice, Playform ltd. reserves the right to
+At any time and without notice, PlayForm ltd. reserves the right to

 a) modify Terms of Service of Free Trial offer, or